OxWearables/stepcount/README.md

 A Python package to estimate step counts from accelerometer data.

-The algorithm is tuned for wrist-worn AX3 data collected at 100 Hz, matching the [UK Biobank Accelerometer Dataset](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169649).
+The algorithm is tuned for wrist-worn AX3 data collected at 100 Hz, making it compatible with the [UK Biobank Accelerometer Dataset](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0169649).

 ## Getting started